-- The Federal Direct Graduate PLUS Loan program allows creditworthy students to borrow up to the cost of attendance minus all other financial assistance. - You may borrow less than the maximum amount shown on your award notification. - You don't have to make any payments while you're enrolled in school at least half-time and for an additional six months after you graduate, leave school, or drop below half-time enrollment. - Students should access the full amount of their Federal Direct Unsubsidized Loan before borrowing the more expensive Federal Direct Graduate PLUS Loan.
+- The Federal Direct Graduate PLUS Loan program allows creditworthy students to borrow up to the cost of attendance minus all other financial assistance.
+A separate application involving a credit check is required. - You may borrow less than the maximum amount shown on your award letter. - Students should access the full amount of their Federal Direct Unsubsidized Loan before borrowing the more expensive Federal Direct Graduate PLUS Loan.

-Private Education Loan
+Private Education Loans

-- Private education loans can be used to cover educational expenses not already covered by federal student loans or any other source of aid. - Some private lenders will approve loans for students in non-degree certificate or license programs or students enrolled less than half time. - Approval is based on an individual's creditworthiness. - Students who do not meet a lender's credit qualifications may be able to apply with a creditworthy co-signer. - Interest rates, grace periods, repayment options, and fees vary considerably from lender to lender.
+- Private education loans can be used to cover educational expenses not already covered by federal student loans or any other source of aid. - Some private lenders will approve loans for students enrolled less than halftime or non-degree students in certificate, license, or endorsement-only programs. - Approval is based on an individual's creditworthiness. - Students who do not meet a lender's credit qualifications may be able to apply with a creditworthy co-signer. - Interest rates, grace periods, repayment options, and fees vary considerably from lender to lender. - Students are encouraged to maximize borrowing under federal education loan programs before pursuing private education loan funding.